MichaelBabets/louco_assignment/README.md

 **State management:** `flutter_bloc` (BLoC pattern)

-- `AiChatBloc` manages the full conversation lifecycle: initial greeting → user message (status: `sending`) → typing indicator → AI response with events (status: `sent` / `failed`).
+- `AiChatBloc` manages the full conversation lifecycle: initial greeting → user message (status: `sending`) → typing indicator → AI response with events (status: `sent` / `failed` / empty).
 There is no separate loading state — the user message appears in the list immediately with a `sending` status, and a typing indicator is shown while the response is in flight.
-This keeps the UI responsive and avoids a blank loading screen.
+If the API returns an empty response, a retry button is shown in place of the AI bubble; tapping it removes the placeholder and re-sends the original message.

 **Navigation:** `Navigator.push` from within the bottom nav shell; the bottom sheet dismisses itself before navigating to event details.